-The Unified Soil Classification System is based on the airfield soil classification system developed by Casagrande during World War II.
-With some modification it was jointly adopted by several U.S. government agencies in 1952.
+The Unified Soil Classification System is based on the airfield soil classification system developed by Casagrande during World War II (in 1948).
+With some modifications, it was jointly adopted by several U.S. government agencies in 1952.
 Additional refinements were made and it is currently standardized as ASTM D 2487-93.
 It is used in the U.S. and much of the world for geotechnical work other than roads and highways (For which AASHTO Soil Classification is used).

 - G for gravel

 - C for clay

 Clean sands and gravels (having less than 5% passing the No. 200 sieve in Sieve Analysis) are given a second letter P if poorly graded or W if well graded.
 Sands and gravels with more than 12% by weight passing the No. 200 sieve are given a second letter M if the fines are silty or C if the fines are clayey.
 Sands and gravels having between 5 and 12% are given dual classifications such as SP-SM.
 Silts, clays, and organic soils are given the second letter H or L to designate high or low plasticity.
 The specific rules for classification are summarized as follows and described in detail in ASTM D 2487.

 - Organic soils are distinguished by a dark brown to black color, an organic odor, and visible fibrous matter.

 - For soils that are not notably organic, the first step in classification is to consider the percentage passing the No. 200 sieve.